gigwegbe/tinyml-papers-and-projects/README.md

 # TinyML Paper and Projects
-This is a list of interesting papers and projects about TinyML.
+This is a list of interesting papers, projects, articles and talks about TinyML.
+# Awesome Papers
 ## 2016
 - DEEP COMPRESSION: COMPRESSING DEEP NEURAL NETWORKS WITH PRUNING, TRAINED QUANTIZATION AND HUFFMAN CODING | [`[pdf]`](https://arxiv.org/pdf/1510.00149.pdf)
 - **[SQUEEZENET]** ALEXNET-LEVEL ACCURACY WITH50X FEWER PARAMETERS AND <0.5MB MODEL SIZE | [`[pdf]`](https://arxiv.org/pdf/1602.07360.pdf)